« State-specific resources Indiana

 Construction Lien Waivers in Indiana

-Required Format: Indiana does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Indiana does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Indiana does not require waivers to be notarized.
+Required notarization: Indiana does not require waivers to be notarized.

 Indiana does not require statutory waiver forms.
 However, waivers may be exchanged during payment processes.
 Lien rights are not waived unless expressly stated in writing.